 The “politically correct” bit is, no doubt, a reference to the fact that Trump’s 22-member cabinet and top staff is largely, like Perdue, white and male: It contains just four women, one African American, and not a single Latino.
 Indeed, Trump will be the first president since Ronald Reagan to enter office without having appointed a Latino to a cabinet-level post.
 (Reagan appointed a Latino to his Cabinet in his second term.)

 During the USDA search, there were intermittent reports that Trump was, as Politico put it at one point, “scrambling to appoint a Hispanic official to serve in his Cabinet amid criticism that his incoming administration lacks diversity at the highest levels.”
-He publicly mulled several candidates who would have added diversity (examples: Abel Maldonado, son of farm workers and, like Perdue, a farmer himself; J.C.
+He publicly mulled several candidates who would have added diversity (examples: Abel Maldonado, son of farm workers and, unlike Perdue, a farmer himself; J.C.
 Watts; Heidi Heitkamp).

 In the end, Trump chose a white, southern male for the job.
 And not just any white southerner.
 Here are a few things to know about Perdue:

 1. He was a big fan of the Confederacy.
 As I reported a few weeks ago, Perdue displayed a disturbing nostalgia for the Confederacy while governor (2003-2011)—not a great look for the incoming head of a federal department that, in 1999, settled a landmark lawsuit charging systemic USDA discrimination against black farmers between 1983 and 1997, agreeing to pay out $1.25 billion to harmed farmers.